uyuni-project/uyuni/testsuite/README.md

 Setup the following environment variables.

-* TESTHOST environment variable can be passed to change the default server you are testing against.
+* SERVER environment variable can be passed to change the default server you are testing against.
 * CLIENT env variable test client
 * MINION env variable test client/salt
 * BROWSER (default `phantomjs` environment variable can be passed to change the default browser: `chrome`, `htmlunit`, `chrome`, `firefox`.